 About me

 In November 2010 I was appointed to head up the Northern Ireland work on the YES!
 TO FAIRER VOTES campaign.
 Aiming to get Northern Ireland to vote Yes in the referendum on changing the Westminister voting system to Alternative Vote.
+Though in 2013 I returned to Scotland to work for Alistair Carmichael MP, based in his Kirkwall constituency office.

-With 22 years of campaign experience associated with the party across the country and with a national profile as a respected blogger both within the party and beyond, I'm seeking to build on the foundations of fairness that Liberal Democrats have built and are building whether in Westminster, Holyrood or City Chambers.
+With 24 years of campaign experience associated with the party across the country and with a national profile as a respected blogger both within the party and beyond, I'm seeking to build on the foundations of fairness that Liberal Democrats have built and are building whether in Westminster, Holyrood or City Chambers.

 I was born in Bangor, Northern Ireland after the Eagle had landed but before Houston had a problem.
-Educated at Grange Park Primary and Regent House Grammer Schools, before getting my economics degree from Kingston University.
+Educated at Grange Park Primary and Regent House Grammar Schools, before getting my economics degree from Kingston University.

 I’ve run, played bowls and football competitively, as well as taken part in many other sports for fun.